-Whether it’s an office, restaurant, store, or any place of business with more than a handful of people in the same room, an often overlooked component of audio branding is the aural environment.
+Whether it’s an office, restaurant, store, or any place of business with more than a handful of people in the same space, an often overlooked component of audio branding is the aural environment.
 Most of us aren’t even aware of it.
 In fact, many of us make conscious and unconscious efforts to drown it out.
 If you’re in a crowded public place, you’ll see many people doing just that with headphones – they have music playing, they’re conversing with loved ones.
 A person wearing headphones is not always antisocial.
 Sometimes they just don’t like how you sound.
 Some businesses play music in an attempt to drown out sound.
 Once you venture into the game of sonic escalation, you not only risk increasing the anxiety levels of everyone in the venue, you also risk damaging the hearing of both your patrons and your employees.
 A typical restaurant averages 80 decibels of sound.
 To put that in perspective, you’re at risk of hearing loss after prolonged exposure to noise at 85 decibels.
-Noise has also been found to significantly reduce productivity.
-More on that later.

 If you run a business where you invite the public into a physical space (restaurant, shop, event venue, etc.) you should ask yourself three questions about the sound of the space.